 g) Locally Specific Policies

 All members of the Vanderbilt University community are given notice of this policy by virtue of its publication and are subject to it on the same basis.
-Ignorance of this policy does not relieve any user of his or her responsibilities under the policy.
-All users are expected to familiarize themselves with the contents of this policy and act in conformance with these principles regarding any use of the university’s IT resources.
+Ignorance of this policy does not relieve any user of their/her/his responsibilities under the policy.
+All users are expected to familiarize themselves with the contents of this policy and act in conformance with these principles regarding any use of the University’s IT resources.

 Due to the rapid nature of change in both information technologies and their applications, the University may amend this policy whenever deemed necessary or appropriate.
 Users are encouraged to periodically review this policy in order to understand their rights and responsibilities under it.